Economics trumps tariffs

 alumina input costs and low primary aluminum prices.

+But so does demand.
 Copper prices have dropped again in response to global

 growth concerns, not least in China.
 Our base case assumes continued global